bLangved/frontend-frameworks-ca/README.md

 ### Running

-Here is where you detail how to run the app.

-To run the app, run the following commands:
+To run the app, run the following command:

 ```properties
 npm run dev